juniorEdris/uparzon-redux/README.md

     ## Will Work on

+    > Compare page can add 3items and need to trim from last 3
-    > fix the rating starts to apear according to the ratings average.
+    > fix the rating stars to apear according to the ratings average.
     > Set page navbar in mobile view.
     > In shop page [filter button,category check box] need to fixed.
     > PageAction export and use in every components where is needed.
+    > Adding to cart from Compare body is not working(it need to return object singley)